weaviate/weaviate-io/developers/weaviate/config-refs/schema/multi-vector.md

 #### Query a named vector

 [Keyword searches](/developers/weaviate/search/bm25.mdx) in collections with named vectors use the same syntax as keyword searches in collections without named vectors.
-However, if you run a [vector search](/developers/weaviate/search/similarity) on a collection with named vectors, specify the vector space to search.
+However, if you run a vector search on a collection with named vectors, specify the vector space to search.

-<FilteredTextBlock
-  text={PyCode}
-  startMarker="# START NamedVectorQueryExample"
-  endMarker="# END NamedVectorQueryExample"
-  language="py"
-/>
+Use named vectors with [vector similarity searches](/developers/weaviate/search/similarity) (`near_text`, `near_object`, `near_vector`, `near_image`) and [hybrid search](/developers/weaviate/search/hybrid).

+To run the example query, first create the sample collection.

 <details>
-  <summary>Create sample data set.</summary>
+  <summary>Create sample collection.</summary>

 This code creates a sample collection and imports a small amount of data.<br/><br/>To run the code, you must have an OpenAI API key and a Cohere API key defined as local variables on your system.<br/><br/>OpenAi and Cohere are third party services.
 You may incur a cost if you exceed the limits of their free tiers.